Using C MAVLink Libraries (mavgen)

 The warning indicates the potential for hard faults caused by unaligned access to packed data.
 This does not happen on most of the common architectures on which MAVLink is run, and generally the warning can be supressed.

-You can supress the warnings in CMake using target_compile_options(mavlink_c INTERFACE -Wno-address-of-packed-member -Wno-cast-align).
+You can suppress the warnings using -Wno-address-of-packed-member

 The issue causes hard faults on Cortex-M0 and other platforms listed here.
 Please raise issues in ArduPilot/pymavlink if you find other hardware that is affected.